 In PDF form, please submit (1) a resume, (2) a cover letter explaining why you are qualified and interested in the position, and (3) contact information for at least three professional references via e-mail to email@example.com.

 Deadline to Apply is March 20, 2020

 Youth Programs Coordinator

-The Thomas Cole National Historic site is now seeking a full-time Youth Programs Coordinator.
+The Thomas Cole National Historic site is now seeking a Youth Programs Coordinator.
+This is a two-year, full-time position, with the potential to be extended.
 They will be a key member of the museum staff and will work across the Education department to build sustainable relationships with schools, and youth audiences.
 The ideal candidate will have a strong interest in museum programming, and be comfortable multi-tasking while maintaining attention to detail and quality.
 The position requires strong problem-solving, organizational, and interpersonal skills.
 This is a full time, Monday through Friday position.
 In addition, special projects/events may take place on weekends.
 Reports to both Manager of Visitor Engagement + Director of External Relations.

 - Oversee multi-year project to create online experience for youth audiences